Mears Group: History

-Performance

-Profits in the first six months of 2014/5 were £18.7m, an increase of 11%.
-Total group revenue was down 3% from £439.1m to £428.1m.

-In a half-year trading update in July 2020, Mears said it expected to report a £6m loss after a 23% drop in revenue at its maintenance arm.
-Overall group revenue was down 8% to £405m.
-The company also announced it would be making an unspecified number of redundancies, partly due to the impact of the COVID-19 pandemic in the United Kingdom.

 Political involvement

-Mears was nominated as a Social Mobility Business Compact ‘Champion’ after signing the Social Mobility Business Compact, set up by the Deputy Prime Minister Nick Clegg in 2011, to encourage employers to offer young people fair and open access to employment opportunities.
+Mears Group was nominated as a Social Mobility Business Compact ‘Champion’ after signing the Social Mobility Business Compact, set up by the Deputy Prime Minister Nick Clegg in 2011, to encourage employers to offer young people fair and open access to employment opportunities.

 The group, with the Local Government Information Unit, supported a report, in December 2014 by former care minister Paul Burstow calling for home care workers to be given key workers status and a living wage.